ferdeen/sc-docs/docs/deploying.rst

 .. warning::
   The smart contract test network will break.
 We provide no guarantee of its uptime and may reset the network as deemed necessary.
 For the most up-to-date information, join us on Discord: :ref:`support_and_community`.

+TODO: Create a wallet, get funds and possibly mine.

 Contract Deployment
 -------------------